Years ago one of my eighth-grade students asked me what a

 But apart from the Genesis passage, monogamy’s not the norm in the Old Testament.
 So why’s it the norm in the New Testament?
 What happened?

-By Jesus’s day, the Jews had been exposed to nearly three centuries of Greco-Roman culture.
-The westeners didn’t practice polygyny.
-They found it offensive.
+The Greeks and Romans had abandoned polygyny centuries before.
+They now found it offensive.
 Instead they practiced as western pagans still practice today: Serial monogamy.
 They cohabitated or married; then if they didn’t care for that arrangement, they split up or divorced, found someone else, cohabitated or remarried, split up again or redivorced, and so on.

 Because pagans didn’t approve of multiple spouses, they defined adultery as going outside the monogamous relationship.
 Didn’t take long before that’s also how the Jews defined it.
 So that’s what we see in the New Testament.
 Polygyny was out and monogamy was in.
 Every time Paul referred to wives and husbands, it was always “woman” in the singular—not plural.